1948 Arab–Israeli War

-As a result of the war, the State of Israel controlled the area that the UN had proposed for the Jewish state, as well as almost 60% of the area proposed for the Arab state, including the Jaffa, Lydda and Ramle area, Upper Galilee, some parts of the Negev and a wide strip along the Tel Aviv–Jerusalem road.
+By the end of the war, the State of Israel controlled all of the area that the UN had proposed for a Jewish state, as well as almost 60% of the area proposed for an Arab state, including Jaffa, Lydda and Ramle area, Upper Galilee, some parts of the Negev, the west coast as far as Gaza City, and a wide strip along the Tel Aviv–Jerusalem road.
 Israel also took control of West Jerusalem, which was meant to be part of an international zone for Jerusalem and its environs.
-Transjordan took control of East Jerusalem and what became known as the West Bank, annexing it the following year, and the Egyptian military took control of the Gaza Strip.
-At the Jericho Conference on 1 December 1948, 2,000 Palestinian delegates called for unification of Palestine and Transjordan as a step toward full Arab unity.
-The conflict triggered significant demographic change throughout the Middle East.
-Around 700,000 Palestinian Arabs fled or were expelled from their homes in the area that became Israel, and they became Palestinian refugees in what they refer to as the Nakba ("the catastrophe").
-A similar number of Jews moved to Israel during the three years following the war, including 260,000 from the surrounding Arab states.
+Transjordan took control of East Jerusalem and what became known as the West Bank, annexing it the following year.
+The territory known today as the Gaza Strip was occupied by Egypt.

+Expulsions of Palestinians, which had begun during the civil war, continued during the Arab-Israeli war.
+Hundreds of Palestinians were killed in multiple massacres, such as occurred in the expulsions from Lydda and Ramle.
+These events are known today as the Nakba (Arabic for "the catastrophe") and were the beginning of the Palestinian refugee problem.
+A similar number of Jews moved to Israel during the three years following the war, including 260,000 who migrated, fled, or were expelled from the surrounding Arab states.